Bruce Aylward

 Bruce Aylward is a Canadian physician and epidemiologist.
 Since September 2017 he has been Senior Advisor to the Director-General of the World Health Organization.
 He is part of the implementation of the WHO's COVAX Facility.
 He has past experience in the areas of polio eradication, Zika virus, and Ebola.

-Aylward was the subject of a 2020 interview controversy, in which he abruptly ended a television interview after being asked a question about Taiwan.
+Aylward was the subject of a 2020 interview controversy, in which he abruptly ended a television interview after being asked a question about the status of Taiwan in the WHO.

 Early life and education

 Aylward is from St. John's, Newfoundland, Canada.

 Aylward received an M.D. from Memorial University of Newfoundland.
 He has a certificate in tropical medicine from the London School of Hygiene and Tropical Medicine.
-Aylward received a MPH from the Johns Hopkins Bloomberg School of Public Health.
+Aylward received an M.P.H. from the Johns Hopkins Bloomberg School of Public Health.

 Career

 In 1992, Aylward joined the World Health Organization and worked for eight years in immunization, communicable disease control and polio eradication in the Middle East, Western Pacific, Europe, North Africa and Central and South East Asia.

 Aylward rose to prominence as the Assistant Director General of the WHO Polio and Emergencies Cluster.

 Aylward was appointed "Special Representative of the Director-General for the Ebola Response".
 He has spoken extensively on the subject, for example at TEDx, where one of his speeches had garnered over 1,000,000 views as of 2020.